Posandu/tronic247/posts/create-a-simple-static-site-generator-with-rust/index.md

 tags: ['html', 'rust']
 img: /wp-content/uploads/2022/09/Create-a-simple-static-site-generator-1.png
 updated: '2024-06-13'
+excerpt: A simple static site generator written in Rust.
 ---

 This is a simple static site generator written in Rust.
 It is a simple example of how to use Rust programming to create fast and efficient static site generators.
 PS: I made this for fun and learning purposes, so don't expect it to be perfect.